Back

 Energy prices no longer leave anyone cold.
 Everyone is desperately looking for ways to get consumption and costs under control to some extent.
 Especially when it comes to building giants such as halls, which, depending on the size of the system, can consume the annual energy requirements of a small town for heating alone.
 So what can be done?

-The first piece of good news is that if you have a modern infrared indoor heating system in operation, you will save a lot of energy right from the start - regardless of the year of manufacture.
-Current models - smartly controlled - are even more economical and can be operated with renewable energies, so replacing them can be economical, but you are basically on the right side.
+The first piece of good news The fact is: if you have a modern infrared hall heating system in operation, you will save a lot of energy right from the start – regardless of when it was built.
+Although the latest models – with smart controls – are even more economical and can be operated with renewable energies, so replacing your system can be cost-effective, you are basically on the right track.

-The second piece of good news is that energy consumption can be reduced even further if you make the most of the potential of your energy-saving hall heating system.
-Because, as hall heating expert Thomas Kübler says: "The most economical heating system is the one that is not running."
-As your infrared heating system works quickly, the temperature in the building can be lowered when no work is being carried out and work areas can be heated up again quickly when required.
-We would like to give you some important tips on this:
+The second piece of good news is: Energy consumption can be reduced even further if you make optimal use of the potential offered by your energy-saving hall heating system.
+As hall heating expert Thomas Kübler says: „The most economical heating system is the one that isn't running.“ Since your infrared heating system works quickly, the temperature in the building can be lowered when no one is working and, if necessary, work areas can be quickly reheated.
+We would like to give you a few important tips on how to do this:

 Tip 1: Reduce the heating times to what is really necessary.